How Does Pet Insurance Work? A ‘Paw by Paw’ Breakdown

 - What pet insurance does not cover

-- How much does pet insurance cost?
+- So…how does pet insurance work again?

 How does pet insurance work?